-1. The Working Group on the Universal Periodic Review (UPR), established in accordance with Human Rights Council resolution 5/1 of 18 June 2007, held its twenty-first session from 19 to 30 January 2015.
+- 1. The Working Group on the Universal Periodic Review, established in accordance with Human Rights Council resolution 5/1 of 18 June 2007, held its twenty-first session from 19 to 30 January 2015.
 The review of Armenia was held at the 8th meeting on 22 January 2015.
-The delegation of Armenia was headed by Mr. Ashot Hovakimian, Deputy Minister of Foreign Affairs.
-At its 14th meeting held on 27 January 2015, the Working Group adopted the report on Armenia

-2. On 13 January 2015, the Human Rights Council selected the following group of rapporteurs (troika) to facilitate the review of Armenia: El Salvador, Indonesia and Nigeria.

-3. In accordance with paragraph 15 of the annex to resolution 5/1 and paragraph 5 of the annex to resolution 16/21, the following documents were issued for the review of Armenia:

-(a) A national report submitted/written presentation made in accordance with paragraph 15 (a) (A/HRC/WG.6/21/ARM/1);

-(b) A compilation prepared by OHCHR in accordance with paragraph 15 (b) (A/HRC/WG.6/21/ARM/2);

-(c) A summary prepared by OHCHR in accordance with paragraph 15 (c) (A/HRC/WG.6/21/ARM/3 and A/HRC/WG.6/21/ARM/3/Corr.1).

-4. A list of questions prepared in advance by Azerbaijan, Belgium, the Czech Republic, Germany, the Netherlands, Norway, Slovenia, Spain, Switzerland and the United Kingdom of Great Britain and Northern Ireland was transmitted to Armenia through the troika.
-These questions are available on the extranet of the UPR.
+The delegation of Armenia was headed by Ashot Hovakimian, Deputy Minister for Foreign Affairs.
+At its 14th meeting, held on 27 January 2015, the Working Group adopted the report on Armenia. - 2.
+On 13 January 2015, the Human Rights Council selected the following group of rapporteurs (troika) to facilitate the review of Armenia: El Salvador, Indonesia and Nigeria. - 3.
+In accordance with paragraph 15 of the annex to resolution 5/1 and paragraph 5 of the annex to resolution 16/21, the following documents were issued for the review of Armenia: - (a) A national report submitted/written presentation made in accordance with paragraph 15 (a) (A/HRC/WG.6/21/ARM/1); - (b) A compilation prepared by the Office of the United Nations High Commissioner for Human Rights (OHCHR) in accordance with paragraph 15 (b) (A/HRC/WG.6/21/ARM/2); - (c) A summary prepared by OHCHR in accordance with paragraph 15 (c) (A/HRC/WG.6/21/ARM/3 and A/HRC/WG.6/21/ARM/3/Corr.1). - 4.
+A list of questions prepared in advance by Azerbaijan, Belgium, the Czech Republic, Germany, the Netherlands, Norway, Slovenia, Spain, Switzerland and the United Kingdom of Great Britain and Northern Ireland was transmitted to Armenia through the troika.
+The questions are available on the extranet of the universal periodic review (UPR).